 My holistic approach to treating rosacea covers a lot of detailed information.
 I’m going to outline my key points for diet and lifestyle in this updated 4th post of this Rosacea Blog Series.
 I'm updating each post in 2022.
 Prescription skin care, oral therapy and procedures will be covered in my final fifth post of this rosacea series.

 In addition to a complete supportive skin care regimen, I recommend that my rosacea patients consider changing specific dietary habits and activities to help fight physiologic inflammation that will in turn help to control the skin inflammation of their rosacea.

 What are the top supportive diet recommendations that I give to my rosacea patients?

-I also recommend adding foods with live probiotics to your diet.
-I think the best source of probiotics comes from naturally fermented foods such as kefir (or yogurt), instead of probiotic supplements.
-I discuss probiotics in my two part series on kefir.
+It makes sense to me that the gut-skin axis is closely related.
+I've been saying for years that we are what we eat, including our complexion; that we need to pay attention to our intestinal health, including stewarding our intestinal microbiome.
+This means eating probiotic rich foods and the foods that the good microbes need to thrive in our intestines (the plant-slant diet that I mentioned above).
+In my observation, the best source of probiotics comes from naturally fermented foods such as kefir (or yogurt), instead of probiotic supplements.
+I discuss probiotics in my two-part series on kefir.
 The first post in the series is Dermatologist’s Recommendations for Natural Skin Health: Kefir the best probiotic for healthy skin.
 Yogurt, and possibly kefir, can trigger some people's rosacea, so you need to try them carefully.